Best Banking Solutions for Students Studying Abroad

 Virtual – or FinTech – banks are just as secure or reputable as regular banks and differ from the latter only in their banking services.

-It’s important that the current account abroad functions largely free of charge.
+It’s important that the current account abroad works largely free of charge.
 National bank transfers should be cheap and fast.
-You should be able to pay cashless with your bank card, whether Mastercard or VISA, and you can also withdraw cash at the ATM without paying unnecessary fees, ideally this should work free of charge.
+You should be able to pay cashless with your bank card, whether Mastercard or VISA, and you can also withdraw cash at the ATM without paying unnecessary or too high fees.

 It's possible to enjoy low fees for withdrawals abroad, reasonable exchange rates etc. with the right banking solution.